syncfusion-content/xamarin-docs/Xamarin/SfChart/Getting-Started.md

 uwp\Syncfusion.SfChart.XForms.UWP.dll

 Currently an additional step is required for Windows and iOS projects.
-We need to create an instance of the chart custom renderer as shown below.
+We need to create an instance of the chart SfChartRenderer as shown below.

 Create an instance of SfChartRenderer in the constructor of MainPage in  Windows Phone, Windows Phone 8.1, WinRT and UWP project as shown